Too Many Devices on WiFi? How to Identify and Correct Limited WiFi Connections

-First, determine what items are on the network, and then consider all of the applications those items are running.
-There may be one or two that are siphoning off a large portion of connectivity and causing sluggishness for everyone else.
+Determine what items are on the network, and then consider all the applications those items are running.
+There may be one or two that are siphoning off a large portion of connectivity and causing a sluggish performance for everyone else.

 2. Low Bandwidth

 Perhaps the number of users and devices on your network is not unusual, but you still experience slow uploads and downloads?
 It could just be that you need to provide more wired bandwidth.

 How long has it been since you had an upgrade?
 Was that upgrade sufficient then, but can’t meet today’s high online demands?
 Consider how often you are using things like streaming video or live financial updating software?
 These applications may need more juice than previous years.